The Medical and Biological Physics minor for life sciences students is offered jointly through the departments of

 Delivery of high-quality healthcare requires a large pool of highly-trained individuals who will function in a variety of health-related settings such as hospitals, cancer centres, and biomedical and biotechnology research facilities.
 The rapidly growing and changing aspects of biomedical technologies have placed extraordinary demands on many professionals in the healthcare sector.
 The minor program aims to expose students to these new methods and technologies, integrated with the underlying anatomy and physiology of tissue systems.
 The knowledge and skills obtained can be applied to graduate studies, medical school or post-baccalaureate degrees in one of the many healthcare professions.

-Students in the Minor Program in Medical and Biological Physics must complete a total of 21 semester hours of course credit, including these four (4) core Physics courses:
+Students in the Minor Program in Medical and Biological Physics must complete a total of 21 semester hours of course credit, including:

 - Physics 1210 Physics for Life Sciences I or Physics 1110 Physics for Physical Sciences I – 3 hours

-- Physics 1220 Physics for Life Sciences II or Physics 1120 General Physics II - 3 hours
+- Physics 1220 Physics for Life Sciences II or Physics 1120 Physics for Physical Sciences II – 3 hours

 - Physics 2430 Physics of the Human Body – 3 hours

-In addition, four electives (12 semester hours) must be chosen from the following suite of courses:
+The remaining four (4) electives (12 semester hours) must be chosen from the following suite of courses:

 - Physics 2420 Introduction to Biomechanics – 3 hours

 - Physics 3420 Introduction to Medical Physics – 3 hours

 - Physics 3510 Analysis of Human Movement – 3 hours